vivekkr12/uploadjs/README.md

 ### File Validator
 Sometimes files must be validated before upload.
 For example reading a large file and verifying it's content.
 UplaodJS provies and option to add a file validator which registers addFile method as a callback.

-In the upload parameters implement the `validateFile` method.
+In the upload parameters implement and register `validateFile` method.

 ```javascript
 validateFile : function (file, onCheckPass, onCheckFail) {